thecredibleway/thecredibleway-com/docs/faq/questions/why-worry-about-eternity-if-life-after-death-cant-be-proved.md

 and he offers insights into the era's cultural context.
 His major works, *Jewish Antiquities* and *The Wars of the Jews*, detail Hebrew history and the Roman destruction of Jerusalem, including the fall of Masada in 73 AD.
-Josephus's access to Roman imperial resources, backed by Emperors Vespasian, Titus, and Domitian, allowed for detailed records beyond those of the Gospel writers.
+Josephus's access to Roman imperial resources, backed by Emperors Vespasian, Titus and Domitian, allowed for detailed records beyond those of the Gospel writers.

 :::info[[Antiquities of the Jews 18:63-64 - The accounts of Flavius Josephus about Jesus Christ](https://lexundria.com/j_aj/18.63-64/wst)]